altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/boot-examples/ug-linux-boot-agx3.md

 ## Reconfiguring Core Fabric from U-Boot
-The GSRD configures the FPGA core fabric only once by U-boot during the Linux launch using the **bootm** command.
+The HPS (Legacy and Baseline) System Example Design configures the FPGA core fabric only once by U-boot during the Linux launch using the **bootm** command.
 In the bootloaders build flow, the reconfiguration is done in the U-Boot Shell through the **fpga load** command.

 **Important**: If the FPGA fabric is already configured and bridges are enabled, you must call the **bridge disable** command from U-Boot before issuing the **bootm** or **fpga load** commands to reconfigure the fabric.
 Only do this if you are using an **arm-trusted-firmware** version more recent than the following: